TIY-ATL-ROR-2015-Jan/slides/01-26/questions.md

-In this assignment, we'll investigate a small part of the Twitter social graph.
-Be warned: many of the relevant Twitter API endpoints have stringent rate limits, so you'll want to save the relevant data to your local machine in order to inspect it.
+In this assignment, we'll investigate a small part of the Github API.
+Be warned, many of the relevant API endpoints have stringent rate limits, so you'll want to save the relevant data to your local machine and inspect it.

 ## Objectives